-It is mentioned in the regulation where desiccants must be placed to guarantee that the condition of the cocoa beans are perfect upon arrival.
-Absortech provides devices such as hooks that facilitate this process and allows you to fix the desiccant bags from the tie-down points on top of the long side walls of the containers.
+It is mentioned in the regulation where desiccants must be placed to guarantee that the condition of the cocoa beans is perfect upon arrival.
+Absortech provides devices such as hooks that facilitate this process and allows you to fix the desiccant bags from the tie-down points on top of the long sidewalls of the containers.

 The objectives of these guidelines are to promote best practices in the shipment of cocoa beans in containers.
 Including the preparation of containers, the loading process or the control of the shipping conditions to avoid any damage to the cocoa beans.